 Physicians have traditionally made up a majority of the clinicians who diagnose, treat, and prescribe medications to patients.
-As the population ages, however, the marked demand for medical services has outpaced the number of physicians who can supply care, particularly in rural or remote areas.
+As the population ages, however, the market demand for medical services has outpaced the number of physicians who can supply care, particularly in rural or remote areas.

 A growing share of services is now being provided by physician assistants (PA).
 Their number is increasing rapidly, and they offer much-needed relief to the physician shortage without sacrificing care quality and efficiency.